kathdiao/python-mini-projects/README.md

     - Simulates a simple user registration using dictionaries with basic input validation.

 12. **ATM Simulator**
+    - Simulates simple ATM using while loop and if else.
 ---

 ## Notes

 - All code is written for personal practice and learning.
 - Comments are included in Taglish for easier understanding.
-- Future plans: integrate some projects with basic front-end using Flask or Bootstrap.

 ---